Code-Platoon-Assignments/algo-99-bottles-js/README.md

 ```

 ## Considerations

 * Take note of how the 'bottles' turns to 'bottle' at the right time
 * You can certainly use `while`, `for`, `forEach`, and various other built in methods

+## Running the Test

+This exercise includes a test suite with `jest` to help you exercise your Test Driven Development.
+Utilize the following steps to run the test suite:

+* Install dependencies

+    ```bash
+     # terminal command
+     npm install
+    ```

+* Run the test suite

+    ```bash
+     #terminal command
+     npm test
+    ```

+Remember to run the test suite and watch it fail **`BEFORE YOU WRITE ANY CODE`**.
+Inspect the tests expected return and then determine how to make your function meet the tests requirements.

 ## Challenge Yourself

 * Make your code able to take in and account for any bottle amount
 * Refactor your code so it doesn't use any loops or iteration whatsoever